Geology and Earth Science

 In the Geology Department, our mission is to ignite curiosity about the physical world.

-Whether you're pursuing a Geology major, finishing your general education requirements, or looking for a fun science class, we're here to help guide you toward a deeper connection with the Earth and your own humanity.
+Whether you're pursuing a science major, finishing your general education requirements, or looking for a fun outdoor science class, we're here to help guide you toward a deeper connection with the Earth and your own humanity.
 Give geology a try and embark on your own journey of discovery, insight, and connection!

 For Majors